herald-app/Herald/README.md

 2. Copy the Elasticsearch certificates directory from the Elasticsearch container: `/usr/share/elasticsearch/config/certs/`
 3. Copy the Elasticsearch certificates directory to the server where the Elastic Agent is to be installed.
 For example, the certificates directory might be copied into a `certs` directory in the user's home directory.
 This directory will then be mounted to the Docker container that runs the Elastic Agent.

-Now that values for required environment variables have been obtained, as well as the Certificate Authority, Elastic Agent can be installed with the following command:
+Now that values for required environment variables have been obtained, as well as the Certificate Authority, Elastic Agent can be installed with the following command.
+However, before running the command, be sure to insert the appropriate environment variable values as noted above, as well as the path to the location of the certificates directory on the host machine.

 ```
 sudo docker run \